Logo

 Carlos Alcaraz then reached the quarterfinals by defeating qualifier Peter Gojowczyk.

-Carlos Alcaraz became the youngest US Open men's quarterfinalist in the Open Era, the youngest at the tournament since 18-year-old Thomaz Koch in 1963, and the youngest Grand Slam men's singles quarterfinalist since 18-year-old Michael Chang at the 1990 French Open.
+Carlos Alcaraz became the youngest US Open men's quarterfinalist in the Open Era, the youngest at the tournament since 18-year-old Thomaz Koch in 1963, and the youngest Grand Slam tournament men's singles quarterfinalist since 18-year-old Michael Chang at the 1990 French Open.

 Carlos Alcaraz then lost to Felix Auger-Aliassime via retirement in the second set in the quarterfinals after injuring his leg.

-Carlos Alcaraz then defeated Jannik Sinner in straight sets in the second round, marking his third win over a top-10 player.
+Carlos Alcaraz then defeated Jannik Sinner in straight sets in the second round, his third win over a top-10 player.

 At the Next Gen ATP Finals, Carlos Alcaraz defeated Brandon Nakashima, Juan Manuel Cerundolo, and Holger Rune in the round-robin stage.

-In Indian Wells, Carlos Alcaraz reached his first Masters 1000 quarterfinal and semifinal, defeating the defending champion Cameron Norrie before losing to Rafael Nadal.
+In Indian Wells, Carlos Alcaraz reached his first Masters 1000 quarterfinal and semifinal, defeating defending champion Cameron Norrie before losing to Rafael Nadal.

 At the Monte-Carlo Masters, Carlos Alcaraz lost in the second round to Sebastian Korda.